 Vocabulary: viodi (to see), lassâ di bande (to cast aside), cjapâ sù (to conceive), a la cuâl che (whereas), restâ sterpe (to remain barren), parturî un frut (to give birth to a boy), meti non (to name), la streme (affliction), un om (husband), volê ben (to love), tornâ a cjapâ sù (to conceive again), capî (to understand), cjapâ sù indaûr (to conceive again), chest viaç mo (this time indeed), cjalâ (to look; in this context, to consider), trê (three), cumò (now), la glorie (glory), dâi glorie a Diu (to praise God).

-Verse 32: E parturì un frut: she bore a son.
+Verse 32: Lie e cjapà sù e e parturì un frut: Leah conceived and bore a son (boy).
 I metè non Ruben: she named him Reuben.
-Il Signôr al à viodude la mê streme: the Lord has seen my afflcition.
+Il Signôr al à viodude la mê streme: the Lord has seen my affliction.
 Cumò il gno om mi volarà ben: now my husband will love me.

-Verse 33: E tornà a cjapâ sù: she conceived again.
-E parturì un altri frut: she bore another son.
+Verse 33: E tornà a cjapâ sù e e parturì un altri frut: she conceived again and bore another son (boy).
 Il Signôr al à capît che o jeri lassade di bande: the Lord understood that I had been cast aside.
 Mi à dât ancje chest: he has given me this one also.
 I metè non Simeon: she named him Simeon.

-Verse 34: E cjapà sù indaûr: she conceived again.
-Chest viaç mo il gno om mi cjalarà, che i ai dâts trê fruts: this time indeed my husband will consider me, for I have given him three boys.
+Verse 34: E cjapà sù indaûr e e parturì un frut: she conceived again and bore a son (boy).
+Chest viaç mo il gno om mi cjalarà, che i ai dâts trê fruts: this time indeed my husband will consider me, for I have given him three sons (boys).
 I metè non Levi: she named him Levi.

-Verse 35: E tornà a cjapâ sù: she conceived again.
+Verse 35: E tornà a cjapâ sù e e parturì un frut: she conceived again and bore a son (boy).
 Cumò i darai glorie a Diu: this time I shall praise God.
-Par chel: for this reason.
-Gjude: Judah.
+Par chel i metè non Gjude: she therefore named him (put unto him the name) Judah.
 No à vûts altris fruts: she bore no other children.